Tips For Reducing Heating Bills This Winter

 Lock All Doors & Windows

-Windows and doors will usually sit tighter to their frames and weatherstripping when they are locked, it won’t be anywhere near as tight if it is simply shut.
-Good window locks are worth investing in and can be easily fitted by an experienced local locksmith.
+Sussex Glazing Services advise that windows and doors will usually sit tighter to their frames and weather stripping when they are locked, it won’t be anywhere near as tight if it is simply shut.
+Good window or door locks are worth investing in and can be easily fitted by an experienced local locksmith.
 It might not seem much, but even the slightest millimetre gap can allow for a lot of cold air to get through and into your home.
 It is also a good idea to check your weatherstripping periodically as it can wear away and damage over time.
 In the winter season, there’s no such thing as being ‘too vigilant’ when it comes to replacing your weatherstripping and locking up the house early.

 Wrap Up Warm